Posh007/Web-Design-Challenge/README.md

 * A ["Comparisons" page]
 * A ["Data" page]

-The website was deployed to GitHub pages, link is provided with the submission.
+* The dashboard can be view [here](https://posh007.github.io/Web-Design-Challenge/Web%20Visualization/index.html)!

 ### Bonus

 * Bonus assignment on a separate folder.
 * A different weather dataset was used for the bonus section!
 * Extra color and visualizations for comparison were added.
-* The dashboard can be view ![here]https://github.com/Posh007/Web-Design-Challenge/blob/Main/Bonus%20Homework/index.html
+* The dashboard can be view [here](https://posh007.github.io/Web-Design-Challenge/Bonus%20Homework/index.html)!